lenmorld/Todo_MEAN/README.md

 http://stackoverflow.com/questions/18256106/cancel-route-and-redirect-to-other-route-without-displaying-the-original-content

-Added auth factory and NavCtrl and AuthCtrl auth token attached to HTTP headers - for now only Adding Post
+- Added auth factory and NavCtrl and AuthCtrl auth token attached to HTTP headers - for now only Adding Post

+- added alert for changing status(check) only when not logged in